 The existing improvements are located towards the northwest corner of the Property.
-Along with three significant trees, the remainder of the Property consists primarily of lawn but also ornamental grass, landscape, and a variety of trees.

-The Property is encumbered along the southern and part of its western property lines by a 40-foot-wide Washington Suburban Sanitary Commission (WSSC) easement for a 30-inch sewer main.
-Also, there exists an overlapping storm drain easement for a 24-inch storm drain line following the southern property line.
+Along with three significant trees, the remainder of the Property consists primarily of lawn, ornamental grass, landscape, and various trees.
+The Property is also encumbered along the southern and part of its western property lines by a 40-foot-wide Washington Suburban Sanitary Commission (WSSC) easement for a 30-inch sewer main.
+In addition, there is an overlapping storm drain easement for a 24-inch storm drain line following the southern Property line.

-The Property is generally rectangular in shape, except that it follows the curvature of Dawson Farm Road on the northern property line.
-The topography gently slopes from the front of Liberty Mill Road to the rear (eastern property line).
-There is 269 feet of frontage along Liberty Mill Road and 569 feet of frontage on Dawson Farm Road.
+The Property is generally rectangular in shape, except that it follows the curvature of Dawson Farm Road on the northern Property line.
+The topography gently slopes from the front of Liberty Mill Road to the rear (eastern Property line).
+There are 269 feet of frontage along Liberty Mill Road and 569 feet on Dawson Farm Road.

-There is a portion of a stream valley buffer on the southeast corner of the Property, which is generated by an off-site stream.
+A portion of a stream valley buffer, generated by an off-site stream, is on the southeast corner of the Property.
 There are no known rare, threatened, or endangered species on this Property.